jbefus/nvim/README.md

-# 💤 LazyVim
+# What is this?

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+This is my [neovim](https://neovim.io/) configuration based on [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Feel free to clone it or use it as a reference